streetcomplete/StreetComplete/CONTRIBUTING.md

 ## Translating the app

 You can translate StreetComplete at POEditor.
 You can add missing translations and improve existing ones.
+Discuss translations or specific wording at POEditor and not at GitHub.

 The only required skills here are ability to read English text and write in your own language.